Non 'Consensus' Scientists:

 Bill Meck, Chief Meteorologist WLEX-TV, USA

-Bill Steffen, Meteorologist WOOD-TV, USA
+Bill Steffen, B.S.
+Meteorology and Physical Geography, Chief Meteorologist WOOD-TV, USA

 Bob Breck, B.S.
 Meteorology & Oceanography, Chief Meteorologist WVUE-TV, USA